-The current median value for a Brisbane house is $577,638 with prices up 0.7 per cent across the month while the current median value for a Brisbane apartment price is $390,758.
+The current median value for dwellings across Brisbane is $535,618, the highest on record, while the current median unit price in Brisbane is $396,183.

-^Source: CoreLogic Hedonic Home Value Index - December
+^Source: Corelogic Hedonic Home Value Index - February

 |City||Household income to meet mortgage repayments September 2019||Household income to meet mortgage repayments September 2020|